 I was Co-Investigator on the 1.5m EPSRC funded ‘Taking on the Teenagers’ project which is lead by UCLan (www.mad4nrg.org), and have been involved in numerous research projects and knowledge transfer activities.
 I’m also involved in outreach and STEM activities; organising studies and activities in schools to engage young people in the science and technology subject areas.
-I’m also involved in the BCS HCI Group and keen to explore crossovers between UX research and UX practice.
+I’m also a professional member of the BCS, Treasurer and Publicity Chair of the BCS Interactions SIG, and keen to explore crossovers between UX research and UX practice.